 Unfortunately, Mr. Valdés passed away at a relatively young age.
 His legacy continues through the work of the José Valdés Math Foundation.
 In early 2019, our Foundation embarked on a plan to honor his illustrious work by recognizing the more than 30,000 Valdés alumni and acknowledging and celebrating the long list of Valdés supporters who have changed the lives of thousands of San José and Mid-Peninsula students.
 Our students have markedly improved their math skills, completed high school with advanced math course success, and matriculated into colleges and universities (most with a STEM major); they are now working and contributing to our economy within their profession.

-Pioneers in math preparation, Valdés Math has had an unprecedented impact on Santa Clara County, with more than 30 years in continuous operation, with over 30,000 alumni, and with only 3 degrees of separation; someone in your family, neighborhood or group of friends has a Valdés Math connection.
+Pioneers in math preparation, Valdés Math has had an unprecedented impact on Santa Clara and San Mateo County, with more than 30 years in continuous operation over 30,000 alumni; someone in your family, neighborhood, or group of friends has a Valdés Math connection.
 What will your connection be to help more students in math?

 Meet Miguel and Alex Cruz, twins, current college STEM majors. and Valdés Math Alumni.
 Here is more about their journey in their own words.